samyeyo/LuaRT/README.md

 ## :small_blue_diamond:Features

 #### Lua for Windows, with batteries included
-- Multipurpose programming framework with optimized Lua runtime library for Windows.
+- Multipurpose programming framework with optimized Lua runtime library for x86 and x64 Windows.
 - Build Windows desktop or console applications with Lua.
 - Lightweight with no other dependencies
 - Develop in Lua, C programming knowledge is not needed
-- Batteries included : UTF8 strings, sockets, GUI, files, ZIP compression...
+- Batteries included : UTF8 strings, sockets, GUI, files, ZIP, compression...

 #### Complete development environment
 - rtc: a Lua script to executable compiler